-If you love betting on sports, especially online, there’s no better place to live in the United States than Nevada.
-Whether you’re betting online from the comfort of your own home or gambling in one of Las Vegas’s legendary casino sportsbooks, Nevada has a lot to offer when it comes to sportsbetting.
+If you love betting on sports, especially online, there’s no better place to live in the United States than Nevada (excluding possibly New Jersey).
+Whether you’re betting online from the comfort of your home or gambling in one of Las Vegas’s legendary casino sportsbooks, Nevada has a lot to offer when it comes to sports betting.

-Because of its long history of gambling and casinos, Nevada has more legal and regulated sportsbetting than any other state, and it’s not even close.
+Because of its long history of gambling-friendly legislation, Nevada has more legal and regulated sports betting than any other state, and it’s not even close.

 Online sports betting is a rapidly growing industry, especially within the State of Nevada.
 However, for a lot of people, there’s still some uncertainty about the legalities of online sports betting.
 Is sports betting on the internet legal in Nevada?
 If so, where can you place a wager?
 What sports can you bet on?
 And finally, what does all of this mean for sports betting in brick and mortar casinos?

 The easy answer to whether you can bet on sports legally in Nevada is a big yes, but when it comes to researching the legality of online sports betting in the US, you’ll often run into more questions than answers.
 Lucky for you, we’re here to help.

 This article is your one-stop-shop for everything having to do with online gambling legislation and regulation in Nevada.
 We’ll fill you in on the key facts you need to know about online sports betting in Nevada and give you the inside scoop on when, where, and how you can take advantage of it.

 Bonus up to $500!